apache/incubator-seata/CONTRIBUTING.md

-# Contributing to Seata
+# Contributing to Apache Seata(incubating)

-It is warmly welcomed if you have interest to hack on Seata.
+It is warmly welcomed if you have interest to hack on Apache Seata(incubating).
 First, we encourage this kind of willing very much.
 And here is a list of contributing guide for you.

 [[中文贡献文档](./CONTRIBUTING_CN.md)]